widdowquinn/find_differential_primers/README.md

                 tests/walkthrough/fixed_with_features.json
 ```

-The new directory containing genecaller output is created for us, as is the new config file:
+The new directory containing genecaller output is created, as is the new config file:

 ```bash
 $ tree tests/walkthrough/